Skip to main content

 Performing Arts Study

-In March 2013 the City of Madison undertook a study of the local performing arts environment, including a review of the performing arts community, facilities, existing and potential audiences and funding scenarios.
-Webb Management Services and WolfBrown, the consulting team hired to conduct the study, spent months working with a steering committee to interview and survey a range of constituents, including artists and arts managers, political and business leaders, educators and other community members.
-Their research enabled us to understand the state of the performing arts scene at that time and to suggest the facilities, infrastructure and partnerships required to effectively attract, engage and serve Madison and regional residents.
+In 2013 the City undertook a study of the local performing arts environment.
+The study included a review of the performing arts community, facilities, audiences and funding scenarios.
+Webb Management Services and WolfBrown were the consulting team hired to conduct the study.
+They spent months working with a steering committee to interview and survey constituents.
+This included artist, arts managers, political and business leaders, educators and other community members.
+Their research helped us understand the state of the performing arts scene at that time.
+It also helped to suggest the facilities, infrastructure and partnerships required to attract, engage and serve Madison and regional residents.

 Webb Performing Arts Report